IEEEFiratComputerSociety/Letter_Digit_Classification/README.md

     <a href="https://github.com/pc-eng65" target="_blank">Asım</a>
 <p/>

+---
 ## Project Structure

-The project have there three steps.
+The project have two steps.

 1) Step One
     * In this step, main purpose is to classify single letter in an input image.